influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv.md

 ## Line protocol elements
-The `datatype` annotation also accepts line protocol elements.
+The `datatype` annotation accepts accepts [data types](#data-types) and **line protocol elements**.
-The [`influx write` command](/v2.0/reference/cli/influx/write/) uses the line protocol element to convert annotated CSV into line protocol when writing to InfluxDB.
+Line protocol elements identify how columns are converted into line protocol when using the [`influx write` command](/v2.0/reference/cli/influx/write/) to write annotated CSV to InfluxDB.

 | Line protocol element | Description                                                     |
 |:--------------------- |:-----------                                                     |